jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/Fcs.md

 ### FCS Map

 FCS or Food Consumption Score map visualize fcs data.
-Along with map, customized components like accordions, tooltips, legends.
+In addition to the map, custom components such as accordions, tooltips, and legends are included.

 ---